nd-jeong/Flappy-Bird-Clone/readme.md

 - Use only jQuery **or** vanilla JavaScript for DOM manipulation - **not both**
 - Be deployed via GitHub pages.
 - Include at least one CSS transition fired by a DOM event.
-- Include a landing page that includes a form.
+- Include a landing page.
-- Use said form to collect information about the player(s) which will be displayed on the game page.
-Be sure to add things to your form, if needed, like buttons, sliders, checkboxes, radio buttons, etc.
 - Be styled with CSS.
 - Be responsive.